suriyadeepan/myshkin/Readme.md

 ## Description

-Bot is simple, stupid node.js chat bot that will make your day better.

 Myshkin @Nikola_bot is a Telegram chat bot.
 I ripped off [bot](https://github.com/vesln/bot/) for the backend.
 Used [node-telegram-bot](https://github.com/orzFly/node-telegram-bot) for creating the bot.

 Try it for youself.
 Myshkin is a lot of fun.